anthonylouisburns/icontent/README.md

 ##IContent
-This project takes direct inspiration from a number of impressive projects and countless fasinating blogs.
+IContent is intended to allow intuitive and simple generation of Technical and data intensive documents, particularly HTML.

+The functionality largely reproduces what is possible with [NBViewer](http://nbviewer.ipython.org/).
+IContent attempts to make customization of the documents more transparent and excessable than with NBViewer.

 IContent is most directly derived from [ipython/docker-notebook](https://github.com/ipython/docker-notebook)

-IContent's functionality is modeled after static content generation frameworks like [Hugo](http://gohugo.io/)

-IContent is also and the entire IPython community particularly those using IPython for blogging.
+IContent's functionality is modeled after static content generation frameworks like [Hugo](http://gohugo.io/), adn inspired by the entire IPython community particularly those using IPython for blogging.

-The core functionality is provide by [NBConvert](https://github.com/ipython/ipython/tree/master/IPython/nbconvert) and is largely reproducing what [NBViewer](http://nbviewer.ipython.org/) in I hope a more transparent way.
+The core functionality is provide by [NBConvert](https://github.com/ipython/ipython/tree/master/IPython/nbconvert).

+###Checkout